rihemebh/Algorithms-And-DataStructure/README.md

 ### Heap

  A heap is a perfect tree

- Every node shoud has a lower priority than its two sons priority
+ Every node shoud has a lower priority than its two sons

 - ***Insert***